| Title: | A Shiny App for Design of Experiments in Life Sciences |

 a plot object inheriting from class fieldLayout

-a data frame with the fieldbook that includes the coordinates ROW and COLUMN.
+field_book a data frame with the fieldbook that includes the coordinates ROW and COLUMN.

 Didier Murillo [aut]

-## Not run: # Example 1: Plot a RCBD design with 24 treatments and 3 reps. s <- RCBD(t = 24, reps = 3, plotNumber = 101, seed = 12) plot(s) ## End(Not run)
+## Not run: # Example 1: Plot a RCBD design with 24 treatments and 3 reps. s <- RCBD(t = 24, reps = 3, plotNumber = 101, seed = 12) plot(s) ## End(Not run)## Not run: # Example 1: Plot a RCBD design with 24 treatments and 3 reps. s <- RCBD(t = 24, reps = 3, plotNumber = 101, seed = 12) plot(s) ## End(Not run)

-objectPrints information about any FielDHub
+FielDHub objectPrints information about any FielDHub function.

-## S3 method for class 'FielDHub' print(x, n, ...)
+## S3 method for class 'FielDHub' print(x, n, ...)## S3 method for class 'FielDHub' print(x, n, ...)

 x |